Glossary

 Gathering Tape: Gathering tape is tape that, when stitched to the top of a curtain or valance, creates a gathered effect when the cords that run through the tape are pulled.

-Gimp: A gimp is a flat, narrow, woven textile made in many styles.
+Gimp (Trim): A gimp is a flat, narrow, woven textile made in many styles.
 One or both edges of a gimp can be plain, cut, or have scalloped loops.
+(Ex.
+Hugo Citron Gimp)

 Goblet Pleats: Goblet pleats are pleats that have a padded top edge, pushed out in a goblet-type shape.
 These pleats are similar to pinch pleats.
 Note: We do not recommend using a goblet pleat panel with a traverse rod because goblet pleat panels do not stack back well.